scribeGriff/ConvoLab/README.md

 returns

-    y.data (Complex): the transformed data
-    y.value (int): represents the computational effort performed by the algorithm.

-To be added soon:

-    y.input (num): the input data (this is useful for the case when the data is read from an external file).
+    y.data (Complex): list of the transformed output data. y.value (int): represents the computational effort performed by the algorithm. y.input (Complex): list of the input data (this is useful for the case when the data is read from an external file).

+Note that y.input returns a complex version of the original input data regardless of the form it was originally in.
+If the original list was of type int or double, you can recover the input in its original form as follows:

+    List<int> origInput = toReal(y.input);

+or, similarly:

+    List<double> origInput = toReal(y.input);

+To display the transformed data (usually an array of complex numbers) as String, you can simply type:

+    y.show();

+as in the example above.

 **IFFT:**  Performs an inverse FFT and is similar in performance and requirements as the FFT.